 - Stoney Mixed Use (S): This zoning is limited to the Big Stoney neighborhood, but is only applied to a relatively small amount of land flanking both sides of Hwy.
 278. The stated purpose is to "encourage cooperation between property owners in the development of their properties, to provide for connectivity between properties, and to create an atmosphere that is more pedestrian friendly..."
 It permits a relatively broad range of uses, including multifamily, single-family, various civic and institutional uses, resort accommodations, commercial recreation, offices, retail, dining, entertainment, various auto-oriented businesses, and agriculture.
 Seafood processing is a conditional use, among many others.
 Residential densities allow a maximum of 10 units/net acre.
-Hotels are allowed 35 rooms per acre.
 Non-residential gross floor areas may be up to 7,000 square feet per net acre, and buildings may be as high as 45 feet. - Mitchelville (MV): These lands are found along the waterfront of the Mitchelville and Baygall neighborhoods.
 They are intended to "recognize the historical and cultural significance of this area."
 It permits a relatively broad range of uses, including agriculture, mixed use, multifamily, single-family, various civic and institutional uses, resort accommodations, commercial recreation, offices, retail, dining, and several water-dependent uses, although seafood processing is a conditional use.
 Densities are tied to uses, but residential densities allow a maximum of 12 units/net acre.
-Hotels are allowed 35 rooms per acre.
-Non-residential gross floor areas may be up to 8,000 square feet per net acre, buildings may be as high as 75 feet, and the maximum impervious surface coverage is 50%. - Marshfront (MF): These lands are found in the Marshland and Chaplin Neighborhoods.
+Non-residential gross floor areas may be up to 8,000 square feet per net acre, and buildings may be as high as 75 feet. - Marshfront (MF): These lands are found in the Marshland and Chaplin Neighborhoods.
 The stated purpose of the MF district is "to provide for a mix of uses such a residential, institutional, and commercial uses at a scale suitable for the district.
 The district is intended to be a service area for the occupants of the Resort Development (RD) District located on the opposite side of U.S. Highway 278 located in the vicinity of Folly field Road."
 This district encourages development that maximizes views of Broad Creek, and the LMO indicates that environmental, aesthetic, and traffic concerns are significant within portions of this district.
 Permitted densities are tied to the size of the site and street type.
-On major arterials, 4 units/net acre are allowed for sites less than 3 acres, while 8 units/net acre are allowed for sites 3 acres and larger.
-On other street types, 6 units/net acre are allowed for sites less than 3 acres, while 10 units/net acre are allowed for sites 3 acres and larger.
-The maximum non-residential gross floor area (GFA) is 7,000 square feet per net acre, and the maximum building height is 45 feet, and the maximum impervious surface coverage is 60%. - Water-Oriented Mixed Use (WMU): These are waterfront lands located in neighborhoods such as Squire Pope and Spanish Wells.
+On major arterials, 4 units/net acre are allowed for sites less than 3 acres, while 8 units/net acre are allowed for sites s than 3 acres, while 10 units/net acre are allowed for sites 3 acres and larger.
+The maximum non-residential gross floor area (GFA) is 7,000 square feet per net acre, and the maximum building height is 45 feet. - Water-Oriented Mixed Use (WMU): These are waterfront lands located in neighborhoods such as Squire Pope and Spanish Wells.
 They are intended for water-oriented residential and commercial uses.
 Permitted uses include mixed use, multi-family, single-family, various institutional and civic uses, resort accommodations, commercial recreation, offices, retail, dining, entertainment, specific auto-oriented uses, and agriculture.
 Seafood processing is a conditional use, among many others.
-Residential uses can be up to 16 units/net acre, hotels are allowed 35 rooms per acre, the maximum gross floor area is 8,000 square feet per net acre, the maximum building heights is 75 feet, and the maximum impervious surface coverage is 50%.
+Residential uses can be up to 16 units/net acre, the maximum gross floor area is 8,000 square feet per net acre, and maximum building heights is 75 feet.